jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

 * returns ``first_input and not second_input`` which is the :ref:`Logical Conjunction<test_logical_conjunction>` of the first input and the :ref:`Logical Negation<test_logical_negation>` of the second input
 * returns :ref:`True<test_what_is_true>`, only if the first input is :ref:`True<test_what_is_true>` and the second input is :ref:`False<test_what_is_false>`
 * is the :ref:`Logical Negation<test_logical_negation>` of :ref:`Material/Logical Implication<test_material_implication>` which returns :ref:`False<test_what_is_false>` only if the first input is :ref:`True<test_what_is_true>` and the second input is :ref:`False<test_what_is_false>`
+* can be thought of as a claim that does not deliver

 ==============  ============== ==============
 first input     second input   return